claudiu-ciurdea/auto-refresh-lite/README.md

 Features:
 * Easy to use and setup
-* No unnecessarry permissions required
+* No unnecessary permissions required
 * Doesn't track you